jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/01.about/03.changes/docs.en.md

 In addition to the templates, the PHP and Javascript api of [the `request factory`](../../ui-features/call-factories.html), which generates calls to Javascript (or jQuery) functions and selectors and set them as events handlers to them, has been greatly improved.

+### Using attributes in Jaxon classes

+The [jaxon-annotations](https://github.com/jaxon-php/jaxon-annotations) package currently allows the implementation of some features in Jaxon classes using annotations, like `@upload`.

+The new [jaxon-attributes](https://github.com/jaxon-php/jaxon-attributes) package provides the same features, but with attributes.

+Only one of these two packages can be used in a Jaxon application.
+If a choice must be made, attributes should be preferred, as they represent a more modern approach for PHP applications.

 ### Commands rewrite

 The names and formats of the commands that are embedded in `Response`objects have been changed.